fyne-io/terminal/README.md

 $ go get github.com/fyne-io/terminal/cmd/fyneterm
 ```

+# TODO

+There are lots of great things that could be added to this app.
+Already planned is:

+* Tabs
+* Scrollback
+* Tab completion
+* Windows support

 # Library

 You can also use this project as a library to create your own